frictionlessdata/website/site/guide/README.md

 Copy and paste this into a file called `tableschema.json` in the same directory as your CSV file.

-Well done 👏 You have just created your very first Frictionless Data!
+Well done! 👏 You have just created your very first Frictionless Data!

 ### Validation